martinherje/Simple-XOR-neural-net/README.md

-A little project to practice using small neural nets for logic operations.
+A toy project to practice writing neural nets.

+This neural net does basic logic operations (XOR).
+All the data is self-contained.